What are quotes?

 Step 5: Enter details

-The final step depends on whether you’re creating a Proposal or Assessment.For Proposals:
+The final step depends on whether you’re creating a Quote or Assessment.For Quotes:

 Fill in the quote details including pricing and service information.
-See Creating proposals below.For Assessments:
+See Creating quotes below.For Assessments:

 The form auto-fills the assessment name based on the property address (e.g., “Assessment for 123 Main St”).
 You can customize the name if needed.
 See Creating assessments below.

-When you select “Proposal” in Step 2, the final step shows a proposal creation form.
+When you select “Quote” in Step 2, the final step shows a quote creation form.

 Service Information:- Name (required) - What service you’re providing (e.g., “Weekly Pool Cleaning”)